NITDgpOS/Graphics/README.md

-# UIP-misc
+# Graphics
-repository for artwork, executables etc.
+Repository containing artworks and logo designs for all NITDgpOS repos.